-John Lehrack is a Professor of Music at South Puget Sound Community College where he leads the choral program and teaches voice, music theory and music fundamentals.
+John Lehrack was formerly the Professor of Music at South Puget Sound Community College where he led the choral program and taught voice, music theory and music fundamentals.
 John is also the Music Director and Organist at St. Alban's Episcopal Church in Edmonds.
 In his spare time, John is the proprietor of Dorothy's Piano Bar and Cabaret, a new venue that will be opening soon in Seattle.
 Keep tabs at www.DorothysPianoBar.com.
 John has appeared with numerous choral groups, orchestras, opera companies and theatre groups in Washington, Hawaii, California, New York and Florida including San Francisco City Summer Opera, the Solano Symphony, Hawaii Opera Theatre, San Francisco Cabaret Opera, Na Leo Nahenahe, Jewish Folk Chorus of San Francisco and many more.
 John is a versatile musician who loves most types of music; preferring to listen to dance, pop and Hawaiian, sing musical theatre, cabaret and French art song and play Debussy, Brahms, Haydn and Liszt.
 He lives in-between Ballard and Phinney Ridge with his two dogs and cat.

-Fall Quarter 2017 at South Seattle College
+Winter Quarter 2018 at South Seattle College

 Fall quarter performance of "Luminous Night of the Soul" by Ola Gjeilo on Sunday, December 11, 2016 at Fauntleroy Church, UCC

 NEW to singing in a choir and/or reading music?